virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 }
 ```

-As a result, the new placeholders are created:
+As a result, the new placeholders are created.
 ``` json
 {
   "globals.value1": 1,